Running Mathics3

 Best practices for a local network

-You can now run the web server with mathicsserver -e but you probably want to make some changes first. - disable the files module by setting ENABLE_FILES_MODULE = False in mathics/settings.py (otherwise remote users will be able to read and write local files). - set an execution timeout in mathics/settings.py, e.g. TIMEOUT = 10 for a 10s limit. - Various other changes in the settings.py file like email addresses.
+Run the web server with the --production option.
+Disable the files module by setting ENABLE_FILES_MODULE = False in mathics/settings.py (otherwise remote users will be able to read and write local files). - set an execution timeout in mathics/settings.py, e.g. TIMEOUT = 10 for a 10s limit. - Various other changes in the settings.py file like email addresses.

 You probably also want to run the server as a restricted user within a jail shell